Any individual who applies to the graduate program in Health & Kinesiology must read and follow the instructions below:

 The following items should be submitted directly to the Graduate Admissions Office through the Apply Yourself WebCenter:

-MS non-thesis students: Your personal statement should address two points.
+MS non-thesis applicants: Your statement of purpose should address two points.
 First, please summarize your prior educational and work experience as they pertain to this degree program.
 Second, please touch on your aspirations and motivation for applying to this program.
 Please limit your statement to 500 words.

-MS thesis students: Your personal statement should address two points.
+MS thesis applicants: Your statement of purpose should address two points.
 First, please summarize your prior educational and work experience as they pertain to your intended degree program.
 Second, expand on your motivation to study with us.
 Please limit your statement to 500 words.

-MS-thesis and PhD students will submit a research statement.
-Please address the following in 500 or fewer words.
+MS-thesis and PhD applicants: In the Writing Sample/Essay/Publication section please provide a research statement.
+You should include three main topics.
 First, identify the research theme and faculty member you would like to study under.
 Secondly, tell us about your research experience.
 Lastly, please touch on the types of research questions you would like to address if admitted.
+This statement should be no more than 500 words.

 Letters of Recommendation: